Shopify/sewing-kit-next/packages/core/src/plugins/README.md

 ### Plugin creation

-The following functions are provided by `@sewing-kit/plugins` to help make writing your own plugins easier:
+The following functions are provided to help make writing your own plugins easier:

 **For composing several plugins into one:**